Failedex/SniriFX/README.md

 - Due to how windows are displayed in sway, this only works for a single screen (there may be ways around this).
 - Workspaces are managed separately from sway, which had to be done for animations to work.
 - Moving windows between workspaces have yet to be implemented, as it causes mysterious issues I have yet to pinpoint.
 If you figure out what's happening, let me know.
-- Floating windows don't work (kinda).
+- Floating windows don't work, because all windows are actually on floating mode.
 - Certain apps may not behave nicely when being resized or moved at 60Hz.

 ## Dependencies